BenFictional/dmd-300-sp20/individual-design-project.md

 **Project title template:** "_\[ topic \]_ Futures"

 Choose a topic that is meaningful to you and apply it to the title template to assemble your project's title.
 The title is also the general theme of your project.
-For instance, to create work that engages in discourse of politics, you could create a theme called "Political Futures".
+For instance, to create work that engages in discourse of politics, you could create a theme called "Political Futures" or something more specific...

 ### Theme description